kvasdopil/ui-gen/docs/MEMORY.md

 - Empty state: When no screens exist, displays "Click anywhere to create your first screen" message at 0,0 in viewport coordinates (centered on first load)
 - HTML wrapper uses simplified CSS/JS: CSS sets min-height on html, body, and body > \*; JavaScript calculates and sends height via postMessage
 - PromptPanel is positioned absolutely relative to Screen component wrapper
-- Loading spinner only covers Screen, not the entire page
+- Placeholder screen replaces iframe content during generation, showing spinner, "Creating UI" text, and user prompt
+- PromptPanel shows even for screens with no conversation points yet, allowing users to add the first prompt
 - Data structure: Use `ConversationPoint` type for storing prompt, HTML, title, and timestamp together
 - UI generation logic is extracted to `src/lib/ui-generation.ts` as reusable function `generateUIFromHistory()`
 - The UI generation function automatically cleans markdown code blocks - don't duplicate this logic
 - Storage abstraction: Use `Storage` interface from `src/lib/storage.ts` - uses API for screens, IndexedDB for client state
-- Screens are auto-saved to database via API on every change, auto-loaded from API on mount
+- Screens are auto-saved to database via API when they change (only the specific screen that was updated), auto-loaded from API on mount
 - Viewport transform (camera position and zoom) is auto-saved to IndexedDB with 500ms debounce, auto-loaded on mount
 - Database: Neon PostgreSQL with Prisma ORM (see `prisma/schema.prisma`)
 - User identification: Email hash (SHA-256) used as userId for privacy (see `src/lib/auth.ts` - `hashEmail()` function)